davidpots/playsongnotes/downloads.md

 <ul>
     {% for tip in sorted_tips %}
       {% if tip.patreon_lesson_available == true %}
+      {% assign number_of_pdfs = number_of_pdfs | plus: 1 %}
 <li><strong><a href="{{tip.patreon_lesson_url}}">#{{ tip.slug }}: {{ tip.title }}</a></strong> <span class="small">{{ tip.date | date: "%b %-d, %Y" }}</span></li>
       {% endif %}
     {% endfor %}
 </ul>

+## {{number_of_pdfs}} PDFs, and counting!

 If you'd like access to all the lessons above, please consider supporting me on Patreon!
-It's truly appreciated, and goes to support my indepedent efforts (and costs) of creating all these lessons to share with the world.
+It's truly appreciated, and goes to support my independent efforts (and costs) of creating all these lessons to share with the world.
 Thank you.

 <a style="display: inline-block; padding: 10px 18px; background: #0074D9; font-weight: bold; color: white; border-radius: 5px;" href="http://patreon.com/songnotes">Support me on Patreon</a>